Linciclon/HSS_Vjs/README.md

 - All modifications here were applied over HSS 2021.11 version: https://github.com/polarfire-soc/hart-software-services/releases

-- If you'r curios about change searsh for tag *FIX* at all repo
+- If you are curious about changes, search for tag **FIX** comments at all repo.
 -----------------

 ## With this repo: